Support Guide

 Can I take KTX directly from Incheon Airport?

 No. The direct KTX service to Incheon Airport was abolished in September 2018.
-In 2026 you must transfer at either Seoul Station (via AREX) or Gwangmyeong Station (via the Airport Limousine Bus, Route 6014).
+As of August 2026 you must transfer at either Seoul Station (via AREX Express, 43–51 minutes) or Gwangmyeong Station (via Korail’s Airport Bus route 6770, about 50 minutes from Terminal 1).

 Is the AREX Express better than other airport limousine buses to Seoul?

-For reaching Seoul Station specifically, AREX Express is the fastest and most predictable: 43–51 minutes nonstop and unaffected by road traffic.
-Other airport limousine buses go to various downtown stops but can take 60–90 minutes depending on rush hour.
-AREX is recommended if your goal is to catch a KTX from Seoul Station within a tight schedule.
+For reaching Seoul Station specifically, yes: 43–51 minutes nonstop, unaffected by road traffic, with reserved seats.
+Downtown limousine buses serve many neighbourhoods directly but can take 60–90 minutes in rush hour.
+If your goal is a KTX departure from Seoul Station on a tight schedule, AREX is the safer choice.

 Where to go next